 So, says Socrates, you don’t actually think that courage is any kind of endurance of the soul, and the speaker agreed.

-That kind of logical intelligence asked of the students never seemed to me to be important enough to amount to ‘Wisdom’.
+The kind of logical intelligence asked of the students never seemed to me to amount to ‘Wisdom’.
 I always regarded it as simply a basic element of thinking and talking, and surely couldn’t amount to what is grandly called Philosophy.
 But it has gone down in history as Elenchus or Socratic Method (from here)!

 I have always thought that Wisdom doesn’t consist of logicking about definitions and examples till you achieve consistency.
 It is about the darkness and mystery in the heart of man: his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and loves, longings for a life of adventure and life, his ironies, deceptions and self-deceptions.
 And so on.